TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## Colour Scheme
 Colour from BootStrap

-Going with an Authentica Greek Themed App and choosing to stick to the colours most assosciated with Greece Blue and White this Developer was fortunate to choose Boostrap for many applications in this App a benifit of this been that Boostrap by default provided the Colour scheeme required for this App.
+Going with an Authentica Greek Themed App and choosing to stick to the colours most assosciated with Greece Blue and White this Developer was fortunate to choose Boostrap for many applications in this App a benifit of this been that Boostrap by default provided the Colour scheme required for this App.

 ## Images
 There are four static image's on the App .